Adult Safety Information

 *Tips drawn from CancerCenter.com and the American Cancer Society.

-Speak to your healthcare provider before taking any new prescription, over-the-counter medicines, vitamins, antacids, and herbal supplements.
+Speak to your healthcare provider before taking any new prescription and over-the-counter medicines, vitamins, antacids, and herbal supplements.
 If an antacid is needed, it should be taken 2 hours before or 2 hours after your dose of SPRYCEL.